meltaierorg/backstageapp/README.md

 ---

-In this dialog box, notice how the *catalogFilter* option is set for the *owner* to provide lookup functionality.
+In this dialog box, notice how the *catalogFilter* option is set for the *owner* parameter to provide lookup functionality.
 This allows the End-User to delgate permissions for the new Repo to a Github Team.
-In the later sections you will see how we are then using this parameter value to set the provided Github Team as Repo Collaborators.
+In the later sections you will see how we are then passing this parameter value to set the provided Github Team as Repo Collaborators.

  <p align="center">
   <img src="images\paramGroup1.png" />